Havana Chamber Orchestra

-The Havana Chamber Orchestra is composed of young musicians who graduated from the Higher Institute of Art in Cuba.
+The Havana Chamber Orchestra is an ensemble of young musician graduates of the Higher Institute of Art in Cuba.
 The orchestra made its debut in May 2006, conducted by Iván del Prado, who continued to lead the orchestra until 2010.
-In its first years, the orchestra participated in the recording of the British rock band Simply Red’s DVD Cuba and in Clásicos de Cuba with Cesar Lopez and Habana Ensemble, winning Cubadisco’s grand prize in 2008.
-The HCO also won the Cubadisco prize for chamber music in 2013 for its CD of music entirely by Cuban composers.
-Música para Cuerdas.
+In its’ first years, the orchestra participated in the recording of the British rock band Simply Red’s DVD Cuba and in Clásicos de Cuba with Cesar Lopez and Habana Ensemble, winning Cubadisco’s grand prize in 2008.
+The HCO also won the Cubadisco prize for chamber music in 2013 for its CD of music entirely by Cuban composers, titled Música para Cuerdas.

-In 2013, the HCO was invited to take part in the DVD create in celebration of Cuban songwriter Carlos Varela’s thirty-year career, through wihich they performed with artists such as Ivan Lins, Luis Enrique, and Jackson Browne.
+In 2013, the HCO was invited to take part in the DVD create in celebration of Cuban songwriter Carlos Varela’s thirty-year career through which they performed with artists such as Ivan Lins, Luis Enrique, and Jackson Browne.
 The HCO has also worked with outstanding international conductors such as Francesco Belli, Heribert Breuer, Thomas Gabrisch, Jonathan Hirsch, and Leo Brouwer.

 Recently, the HCO recorded a CD of all Cuban cello concertos, accompanying the young Cuban cellist Alejandro Martínez.